se20z09/z09-homework2-3/results.md

 ## Observations
 ### Experimental Results
-This section analysis the results of the Game of Life experiment.
+This section analyzes the results obtained from the Game of Life experiment.

 The candidates were tested on numerous metrics during the debugging sessions.
 Figure 1 displays the various metrics that candidates were assessed upon.
 <br />
 #### A brief description of the metric is shown below:
 * \# Bugs Fixed - Average number of bugs fixed, partial fixes are not counted.